8 Reasons Adults Stay in Abusive Relationships and How to Help Them

 Unfortunately, even when you do everything you can to help or to try to help a victim of abuse, things may not turn out the way you hope.

-The most important thing is that I know I did everything I could do to help my father.
-In fact, even though I can no longer see him, I will continue to ask his County Senior Services Office to make welfare checks on him periodically.
-The main thing is that at the end of the day, and certainly once my father is no longer alive, I will have no regrets about what I did and didn't do to help my father and to advocate for his rights.
+The main thing is that at the end of the day, and certainly once my father is no longer alive, I will have no regrets about what I did and didn't do to try to help my father.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.